Akira Ransomware: Detection, Prevention, and Recovery

-Akira is a financially motivated ransomware operation first observed in March 2023.
-In November 2025, FBI Cyber Division officials identified Akira as one of the top five most active ransomware variants among more than 130 ransomware variants under investigation targeting U.S. organizations.
-Operating as a Ransomware-as-a-Service (RaaS) program, the group conducts rapid credential-based intrusions with multi-platform encryption.
-Akira uses double extortion, pairing data theft with disruptive encryption to increase pressure on victims.
+Akira is a financially motivated ransomware operation that was first observed in March 2023.
+By November 2025, officials from the FBI Cyber Division identified Akira as one of the top five most active ransomware variants among over 130 ransomware types currently under investigation for targeting U.S. organizations.

 Group profile and impact